 CPOM works closely with the UK and international space agencies on satellite missions, providing scientific and technical leadership for the ESA’s CryoSat-2 mission.
 We are also involved with other satellite missions relevant to the polar regions such as Sentinel-1, Sentinel-3, and GRACE.

-The CPOM Directorate is based at the University of Leeds, and we have researchers at the Universities of Bristol, Reading, Lancaster and Swansea and at University College London.
+The CPOM Directorate is based at Northumbria University, and we have researchers at the Universities of Bristol, Lancaster, Liverpool, Reading and at University College London.

 CPOM is funded by the Natural Environment Research Council (NERC) and works in close partnership with the British Antarctic Survey (BAS), as well as with the National Oceanography Centre (NOC), National Centre for Earth Observation (NCEO) and European Space Agency (ESA).